-Ivanka Trump to get a West Wing office, WH official says
+Ivanka Trump to get top security clearance and office, WH official says

 Story highlights

-- A White House official says Ivanka Trump will have a West Wing office
+- A official also confirmed Trump will receive government-provided communication devices

-Washington (CNN)Ivanka Trump will work out of an office in the West Wing, a White House official told CNN on Monday.
+Washington (CNN)Ivanka Trump will work out of an office in the West Wing and get a security clearance, a White House official told CNN Monday.

-The official also confirmed Trump will seek a security clearance and government-provided communication devices, although she will not be a government employee.
+The official also confirmed Trump will receive government-provided communication devices, although she will not be a government employee.

+The move places President Donald Trump's eldest daughter -- long one of his closest advisers -- at the center of his administration.

+Asked at a press briefing on Tuesday about the matter, White House press secretary Sean Spicer responded that Ivanka Trump would, by her own choice and at the advice of her attorney, follow rules prescribed for government employees despite being outside of government.

+"Ivanka has taken on several measures to promote high standards of ethical conduct," Spicer said.
+"Even though she's not a federal employee, she'll follow the restrictions that would apply if she were.
+She's taken these steps with the advice of counsel and in consultation of the Office of Government Ethics."

-The move places President Donald Trump's eldest daughter -- long one of his closest advisers -- at the center of his administration, following weeks during which she held no formal role but appeared alongside the President and senior staffers in major meetings with world leaders and business figures.
+In the initial weeks of the Trump presidency, she has held no formal role but appeared alongside the President and senior staffers in major meetings with world leaders and business figures.
 She has also reportedly weighed in on policy issues and established a low-key presence in the White House.

 Trump's husband, Jared Kushner, has been a senior White House adviser since the outset of the administration.
 The Department of Justice assessed at the time that the hire did not violate anti-nepotism laws.